connornishijima/Pixie_Chroma/extras/ideas/update3.md

 ```
 What's going on here?
 Let's take a step-by-step look into how Icons are found inside this massive 1-dimensional array!

-## INITIAL PARSING
+### INITIAL PARSING

 As an example, let's see how a Shortcode is parsed.
 ```c++
 pix.print( "Mode: [:CLOCK:]" );
 ```
-The first 6 characters are normal text, and are rendered as usual. ("Mode: ")
+The first 6 characters are normal text, and are rendered as usual. `"Mode: "`

-At the 7th character though, the parser sees a '['.
+At the 7th character though, the parser sees a `[`.
 It skips ahead one character to see if it is followed by a colon `:`.
 Since the parser finds a colon, it knows that the data that follows is a Shortcode and begins collecting the Icon name!
 (The parser is not currently rendering what it sees, it stopped at `"Mode: "`.)

-(This combination of "[:" was chosen due to it's low likelihood of occurring "naturally".)
+(This combination of `[:` was chosen due to it's low likelihood of occurring "naturally".)

 At 14th character, the parser sees a colon `:` and peeks ahead one character to verify that it is followed by a closing bracket `]`.
 Once the end of the Shortcode is found, the characters of the Icon name collected so far (`CLOCK`) are sent to a lookup function.

-## LOOKUP TABLE
+### LOOKUP TABLE

 Alright, back to that weird 1-D array with all of the bitmap data and names.
 It has 4 types of data: